Are you looking to start a podcast? Alas, you’re in the right place.

 The name of your podcast is hyper important, it is your first and only chance to leave an impression on potential listeners.

-Length of the name is very important.
+The length of the name is very important.
 75% of all podcast titles are 29 characters or shorter, and the average rate for a podcast name shows to be 20 characters.

 One of the big reasons why going with a shorter name is safer is the appearance of your name on different apps and screens.